AndreiOlegovich/jenkins_robot_mkdocs_demo_project/README.md

 # jenkins_robot_mkdocs_demo_project

-## Precondition - SSH Keys

-Need to generate SSH keys for Jenkins and MkDocs
+Need to generate ssh keys for jenkins and mkdocs

 Keys should be stored in ./keys/jenkins and ./keys/mkdocs directories